wacoo/wacoo/README.md

 - Completed the Backend development program at ALX.
 - Graduated from the Full-stack development program at Microverse Remote Coding School.
+- I have a Master's degree in Computer Science from Addis Ababa University

 ## Goals